 Testing match leveling

-Logic dictates that if FIFA has a match leveling mechanism, the leading team will become less likely to score.
-This is on other words the exact opposite of what we have seen from real football above.
+Logic dictates that if FIFA has a match leveling mechanism, the leading team will become less likely to score, i.e. the exact opposite of what we see in real football as per above.
 If real football had a match leveling mechanism, we would expect the actual goal margin to be lower than the reference value of 1.30.
 If the actual goal margin is above that value, the leading team is more likely to score.
 If it’s below that value, the trailing team is more likely to score.

 With that reasoning, we repeated our experiment on FUT.
 This time, we used our sample of 3,200 FUT 16 seasons matches.
-In the sample, the average match contained 3.69 goals and was decided by a margin of 1.69 goals.
+In the sample, the average match contained 3.69 goals and was decided by an average goal margin of 1.69 goals.

 We found that our reference data set had a goal margin of just 1.48 goals on average, which is considerably lower than the actual goal margin.
 In other words, leading makes your team considerably more likely to score – in FUT.
 Also worth noticing is that the effect of leading is stronger in FUT than in real life.
 The actual goal difference for FUT was 14 % higher than the reference value, whereas the corresponding difference for real football was 9 %.